ChainAgnostic/CASA/README.md

 permalink: /
 ---

-The Chain Agnostic Standards Alliance (CASA) is a collection of working groups dedicated to designing and promoting standards that work across blockchain environments.
-CASA:
+C.A.S.A.:
 * publishes [Chain Agnostic Improvement Proposals](https://github.com/ChainAgnostic/CAIPs), which are public documents produced by working groups.
 * facilitates collaboration, mostly in working-groups, asynchronously and on video calls
-* occasionally puts on in-person events at conferences
+* puts on periodic in-person events, usually at relevant conferences

 ## **Purpose**